isturdy/textualism/specification.md

   + Current: the primary indentation level of the current block.
   + Dedent: less indented than the current indent; must be the current indentation of an ancestor block.
 + A dedent closes all blocks within the ancestor of the same indentation.
-+ A block takes its indentation from the least-indented element.
++ The indentation of an indent block is taken from the first element
+  + Explicit blocks cannot nest, so they take it from the least-indented element (they are also the only block in which indentation is significant, and we want to allow people to indent the first line).
 + Certain blocks concatenate adjacent entries on the same indent.

 ## General formatting:
-+ Paragraphs are separated by blank lines; new lines are converted to spaces (but unnecessary between paragraphs and indent blocks).
++ Paragraphs are separated by blank lines; new lines are ignored (\newline if you need to force them--but in paragraph contexts you usually should not).
+Block contexts may change this behaviour.
 + Headings begin with a sequence of equal signs equal to the level of the header.
   + Headings within an indent block are local to that block.

+## Line formatting
++ Quotation marks as \`'/\`\`'' (renders with smart quotes)
+  + \`\`{type}'' for specific class.
+  + \`' for explicit, unclassed, single quotes.
++ Explicit block as `%{type}content%` (type optional).
+Tilde escapes allowed, necessary for leading '{' and any '%'.
++ `*text*` for emphasis.
+Nesting is prohibited; use `\\em{\em{text}}` if necessary.

 ## Header

-A header is a set of key-value pairs begun and ended with three tildes.
+A header is an optional set of key-value pairs begun and ended with three tildes.
+Headers must appear at the beginning of a document.
 + Key: `/^((?:[^:]|~:)+): */` (applying `~`-escaping).
 + Value: The value continues until the first line at root indentation.
   + Simple/list: Each element consists of one line; inline formatting allowed.
-  + Block: At least three quotation marks, closing with the next instance of three quotation marks or the next dedent.
-Block formatting allowed.
+  + Block: Nothing but whitespace on the key's line; ends with the next dedent.
-  + Explicit: At least three backticks, closing with the next instance of the same number of backticks at the current indentation or the next dedent.
+  + Explicit: `%%%` on the key's line (any whitespace allowed); ends with the next dedent (using the explicit dedent rules).
 No formatting processed.

 ## Indent blocks
+All internal blocks must start at the beginning of a line.
-+ \`\`\`: code block
++ %%%: explicit block
-  + \`\`\`language other classes
+  + %%% language other attributes
+    + e.g. %%% haskell literate
   + code-language header field sets default
-  + \`\`\`{} for explicit plain text (overrides default)
+  + %%%{} for explicit plain text (overrides default)
 + $$$: display mathematics
   + First line can contain id and caption; numbered if id given.
 + >: blockquote
   + Further paragraphs are indented
-+ ~: citation
++ -: citation
   + Appends to blockquote; disregarded elsewhere
 + |, <|>, |>, <|: aligned blocks
   + Newlines produce line breaks.